grant2695/MY-STOCK-TRADER/README.md

 -Responsive Data Storage

-For my stock data,I chose to use the [AlphaVantage API]due to its accessibility and minimum data requirements (daily)
+For my stock data,I chose to use the [AlphaVantage API]due to its accessibility and minimum data requirements (daily) NOTE if on mac disable Airplay Receiver in system preferences> Sharing since it runs on port 5000 project will only work with port 5000

+NOTE: IF ON MAC PLEASE DISABLE AIRPLAY RECEIVER IN SYSTEM PREFERENCES > SHARING SINCE IT RUNS ON PORT 5000 PROJECT WILL ONLY WORK WITH PORT 5000